List of Homeland characters: Anna Pomerantseva

 Played by Tatyana Mukha, Anna Pomerantseva is the head interpreter for the GRU, and Saul's longtime asset inside the Kremlin.
 A former English teacher in East Berlin, Anna volunteered to become Saul's spy in 1986 after her entire cadet class was executed because their classmate, Andrei Kuznetsov, defected to the U.S. with Saul's aid.
 She spends over two decades passing state secrets to Saul while rising the ranks of the Kremlin, using handwritten messages hidden inside the bindings of red leather books to communicate with Saul under an alias.
 Carrie is eventually forced to give Anna's identity to the Russians in exchange for the flight recorder that proves that President Warner's helicopter crashed due to a mechanical failure, which would avert a war between the U.S. and Pakistan.
 Saul calls Anna to warn her that the Russians have her identity, but she kills herself to avoid being captured.
 Two years later, Carrie takes over Anna's role as Saul's mole inside the Kremlin, using Anna's same tradecraft to pass vital information to Saul.
 Julie Engelbrecht plays a young Anna in flashbacks.

+Kamasi Washington

+Kamasi Washington appears as himself onstage with members of West Coast Get Down, who he introduces individually by name (some are credited).
+Carrie and Yevgeny Gromov are a couple in the audience.